PhillipSz/translationcheck/README.md

 (Note: Currently German is the default language!
 You can change this in line 12 in translationcheck.bash)

+This script requires (normally all should be installed): bash, wget, sed, sort, grep, tput, xdg-open

 Report bugs to https://github.com/PhillipSz/translationcheck/issues

 -------------------------------------------------------------------------------------------------------------------------